CERT-Polska/karton-mwdb-reporter/README.md

 api_key = eyJhYWF....
 ```

-Instead of providing `api_key` you can also use `username`/`password` but keep in mind that the service will need to login into mwdb on each task and will work a bit slower.
+Instead of providing `api_key` you can also use `username`/`password` but password-authenticated sessions are short-lived and service will need to re-auth from time to time.

 Then install karton-mwdb-reporter from PyPi: